How You Can Leverage Conversational Commerce to Improve Business Outcomes

 Some of the ways conversational commerce can impact buying decisions include:

 Making it easier to buy in channel.
-Customers don't like switching channels to carry out an engagement, but they do like being able to do it all from a single place, as noted in our 2021 Customer Engagement Report.
+Customers don't like switching channels to carry out an engagement, but they do like being able to do it all from a single place, as noted in our Global Customer Engagement Report 2022.
 Not having to leave a chat or social media platform simplifies the purchase.

 Turning self-service into something more.
 The best conversational commerce approaches understand the importance of connections in a customer's journey.
 Self-service options should be augmented by conversational AI and ready to hand off to human agents the moment an issue becomes too complex.